amirhossein693/tania8/README.md

 # Tania 8

-## A Drupal 8 theme with supporting bi-directional styles
+## A Drupal 8 theme supporting bi-directional styles

 You can have different files for RTL and LTR languages.